swisnieski85/slop-sniffer/README.md

 ## Feedback System

 The extension includes an optional feedback system to help improve detection accuracy.
-Feedback is stored in a Firebase database, the project ID of which is stored in a config.js file not included in this Git repo.
+Feedback is stored in a Firebase database, the project ID of which is stored in a config.js file not included in this Git repo (the version included in this repo is empty).

 - **Without `config.js`**: Detection and blocking works perfectly, but feedback buttons won't submit data
 - **With `config.js`**: You can provide feedback on whether posts were correctly identified as AI slop